SOUTH PACIFIC ENVIRONMENTAL RADIOACTIVITY ASSOCIATION CONSTITUTION

 A special general meeting may be convened by the Committee if so requested by five members.
 The requisition must be writing and shall state the purpose of the special general meeting.
 Due notice shall be given to members of a special general meeting.

-With the exception of the ballot for the Committee, voting at meetings shall be by show of hands and the chair shall declare any resolution carried, or lost.
+With the exception of the ballot for the Committee, voting at meetings shall be by show of hands, unless at least one member requests a poll, and the chair shall declare any resolution carried, or lost.

 A member shall be entitled to appoint in writing a member to be his/her proxy, to attend and vote at any general meeting of SPERA.